List of Lone Wolf media

 The following is a list of media published in the Lone Wolf series of gamebooks, and other derivative media based on the gamebooks.
 The original gamebook series, and the bulk of subsequent Lone Wolf media, was written by Joe Dever.
-The success and cult status of the original gamebooks helped in the creation of a spin-off called The World of Lone Wolf, written by Ian Page, a series of novelizations, a collection of role-playing games, and a number of video games and other derivative works.
+The success and cult status of the original gamebooks helped in the creation of a spin-off called The World of Lone Wolf, written by Ian Page, a series of novelizations, a collection of role-playing games, other gamebooks set in the same universe, a number of video games and other derivative works.

 Printed media

 Main gamebook series

 Although they form one full series numbered 1 to 32, the Lone Wolf gamebooks are in fact subdivided in four subseries.
 In the Kai Series (books 1 to 5), we follow Lone Wolf as he climbs the steps to become a Kai Lord of the Magnakai level.
 In the Magnakai Series (books 6 to 12), Lone Wolf collects the Lorestones so he could reach the Grand Master level, the highest level a Kai Lord could achieve in the First Kai Order.
 In the Grand Master series (books 13 to 20), Lone Wolf discovers that there are even higher levels a Kai Lord could achieve, up to the point of Supreme Kai Master.
 In the New Order series (books 21 to 32), we play as a member of the Second Kai Order already at the level of a Grand Master.
 The yet to be published book 32 will belong to this subseries.